Case Study: OutCast – A Mobile App for Marine Weather Forecasts

 - The OutCast team is able to pull buoy data relatively easily from the NOAA site and get it into a delimited file format.

-- They can also retrieve tidal information in a flat-file format as well but here they then have to parse it a bit prior storing in in their database.
+- They can also retrieve tidal information in a flat-file format as well but here they then have to parse it a bit prior to storing it in their database.

-In order to be relevant and usable, however, all this data needs to be keep up-to-date.
-This means the app needs to access sites, format data, and populate their database on a regular and continuous schedule.
+In order to be relevant and usable, however, all this data needs to be kept up-to-date.
+This means the app needs to access sites, format data, and populate its database on a regular and continuous schedule.
 As a result, the app pulls data every 10 minutes.
-One of the challenges was to build the programs to do this work, and do it in a reliably so every 10 minutes the workloads are guaranteed to run fast, and get the data accurately and reliably into their system.
+One of the challenges was to build the programs to do this work, and do it reliably so every 10 minutes the workloads are guaranteed to run fast, and get the data accurately and reliably into their system.

 How OutCast Uses Iron.io

 The application itself is pretty simple.
 The front-end exists as an iOS application and an Android app that consumes a set of web APIs.
 The APIs are written in Go and hosted on Heroku.

 Behind the API, the app uses Iron.io for all the workload processing.
 The backend codebase is all written using the Go programming language.
 The codebase currently consists of four modules that cover all the data sources.
 The OutCast team is leveraging Iron.io to perform the job scheduling, workload processing, and task orchestration.

 Their Go workers run within the IronWorker service every ten minutes to hit the hundreds of web pages the app needs to access in order to retrieve the data, put it in the form that is needed, and then load it into their primary MongoDB database.
 The app repeats this set of tasks every ten minutes, every day, all the time.